darkboywonder/vige_crypto/README.md

 this equals:
 J lniq zoy

-This program was configured for the purpose of solving one of two problems apart of problem set 2 of cs50.
+This program was configured for the purpose of solving a problem set from an EDX course.